9 Tips to Boost your Reputation as an Employer

 When developing your Employer Brand strategy, it is crucial to put yourself in the talent's shoes to understand what they do to search for a job, and what they need and feel when they do so.
 The more aligned your strategy will be, the more fluid the candidate experience will be and the more chances you have of recruiting the right talent.

-For example, at the interest stage of the talent journey, when they are typing your company name in the Google Search bar, they are landing on a multitude of content like your Google review, website career and "About Us' page etc. There, they want to see people like them, authentic employee advocacy, what you bring to your employees, to be able to project themselves in your organisation.
+For example, at the interest stage of the talent journey, when they are typing your company name in the Google Search bar, they are landing on a multitude of content like your Google reviews, website career page, "About Us' page, and more.
+There, they want to see people like them, authentic employee advocacy, what you bring to your employees, to be able to project themselves in your organisation.

-At the application stage, talents need to be guided around the next steps of the application, they need to know they are going to receive a quick and bespoke response from the recruiter, so be sure you provide guidance and support to the candidates at that stage.
+At the application stage, talent needs to be guided around the next steps of the application and they need to know they are going to receive a quick and bespoke response from the recruiter, so be sure you provide guidance and support to the candidates at that stage.

 Click here to watch the full video of the talent journey, what they need, and our advice to align your Employer Brand strategy with their needs.